BV and SMSC

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the class rules.

-We have a school council which meets at least twice a term.
+We have a school council which meets termly.
 All the children are involved in the meetings which are led by the year two children.
 The school council have been involved in gathering opinion about school issues such as charities to support and playtimes.
 School council leaders have been taught to implement a ‘majority rule’ when voting on particular issues.
 Parents have planned opportunities to voice their opinions especially through the Parents Forum.
 In class, we work together and listen to each other’s views and ideas.
 If we cannot come to a unanimous decision, we will vote and decide which ideas we prefer to ensure the decision is fair.

 The Rule of Law: